American

 Impressive.
 While generally an optimist, I’ve been let down a number of times by enticing-sounding spirits and beer that have been creatively aged/finished.
 But Kinsey Cabernet Cask did not disappoint.
 The Cabernet finish didn’t overpower, but rather enhanced the whiskey.
 We enjoyed it best sipped neat.

-Editor’s Note: This whiskey was provided to us as a review sample by New Liberty Distilling.
-This in no way, per our editorial policies, influenced the final outcome of this review.
+Editor’s Note: This whiskey was either bought as a sample by The Whiskey Wash or provided to us as a review sample by the party behind it.
+Per our editorial policies, this in no way influenced the outcome of this review.